 Thus, we have gone through the whole cycle and the breakfast is ready!
 Of course, when cooking more involved dishes, you might have to go through the cycle a couple of times.

 As you can see, despite some obvious differences, there is also much that humoral, Ayurvedic and traditional Chinese medical theories have in common.
-People used to find connections between elements and seasons, human temperaments and stages of life, internal organs and bodily fluids, diseases, tastes and warming or cooling qualities of foods and drinks in most diverse civilizations.
-And in all civilizations, these ideas influenced what people ate and how they cooked it.
+People used to find connections between elements and seasons, human temperaments and stages of life, internal organs and bodily fluids, diseases, tastes and warming or cooling qualities of foods and drinks in most diverse civilisations.
+And in all civilisations, these ideas influenced what people ate and how they cooked it.

 And in the next post we shall return to Europe, to investigate a certain puzzle which will takes us to Poland, Austria, France and Britain.